tommygeiger/discourse-daily-digest/README.md

-Discourse plugin to send Digest emails to users daily via a scheduled Sidekiq job.
+Discourse plugin to send Digest emails to users daily at a certain time via a scheduled Sidekiq job.

 Inspiration from [Disourse MLM Daily Summary](https://github.com/procourse/discourse-mlm-daily-summary)